kubicorn/kubicorn/docs/BUILD.md

 ## Docker

-As a simple alternative there is a script in located in the Docker folder name "build.sh".
+As a simple alternative there is a script located in the Docker folder name "build.sh".
 This can be used to build Kubicorn without the need to setup a golang environment on your local machine.
 You will need to have Docker installed on your development environment.
 This als should work on any platform that support Docker.
-Have a look at the [official Docker documentation](https://docs.docker.com/engine/installation/.) on how to install docker for your platform of choice.
+Have a look at the [official Docker documentation](https://docs.docker.com/engine/installation/.) on how to install Docker for your platform of choice.

 To use this script just make a git checkout of the Kubicorn repository and run the build.sh:
 ```bash